ESG Index Selection

 MSCI Japan ESG Select Leaders Index

 This is a stock index provided by MSCI Inc. in the United States and is one of the ESG indices selected by Japan’s Government Pension Investment Fund(GPIF) for its investment operations.
-The Company was selected in 2024 as one of the firms with relatively high ESG ratings.
+The Company has been selected continuously since 2024 as one of the firms with relatively high ESG ratings.

 MSCI Japan Empowering Women Index